MJAlexander/distortr/README.md

 - sampling error of observation
 - data source (e.g. survey, administrative)

 In addition, a region column may also be included (e.g. World Bank region).
-By default the builtin models include a region heirarchy (i.e. a country within a region within the world).
+By default the built-in models include a region hierarchy (i.e. a country within a region within the world).
 However, models can also be run without the region level.

 Data can be visualized using the `plotData` function.